stack-of-tasks/eigenpy/README.md

  - full support Eigen::Ref avoiding memory allocation
  - full support of the Eigen::Tensor module
  - exposition of the Geometry module of Eigen for easy code prototyping
- - standard matrix decomposion routines of Eigen such as the Cholesky decomposition, SVD decomposition, QR decomposition, etc.
+ - standard matrix decomposion routines of Eigen such as the Cholesky decomposition (SVD and QR decompositions [can be added](#contributing))
  - full support of SWIG objects
  - full support of runtime declaration of Numpy scalar types
  - extended API to expose std::vector types